RonPieket/MojoLib/pages.markdown

 What It Is
 ----------
 MojoLib is a C++ library focusing on organizing data in memory.
-Its functionality can be roughly divided into three areas:
+Its functionality can be divided into three areas:

 - \ref group_container<br/>Several variations on a hash table: a key-only set, a key-value map, a key-multiple-values map, a bi-directional child-to-parent relation table, and a dual ended growable array.
 - \ref group_id<br/>8-byte objects that behave as immutable strings, for use as computationally efficient and yet human-readable object IDs.